Last updated: 05/6/2019

 Reading Time: 3 minutes

 Dual-diagnosis is a serious issue that must be recognized and treated during rehab.
 It can be helpful to your recovery to understand that you are suffering from this additional issue and to be aware of how it can be treated as a part of your recovery.
-If you have yet to find a rehab center that can treat both your addiction and your mental disorder, call 800-654-0987 now.

 Dual-Diagnosis and Its Treatment